 Argus Venture “EGS” Energy

-Argus Venture LLC is a leading geothermal energy and research company for Kentucky.
+Argus Venture Inc. is a leading geothermal energy and research company for Kentucky.
 Our goal is to implement Enhanced Geothermal Solutions (EGS) across the Commonwealth of Kentucky to reduce our state’s dependency on fossil fuels and help push us towards energy independence.
 Geothermal power has the potential to match the output needs of many communities across the state and is less expensive per Gigawatt Hour that traditional coal and natural gas.

 Enhanced Geothermal Energy Solutions